mburr-salesforce/lwr-recipes/doc/config.md

 -   `globalDataDir`: The directory of [global data](https://github.com/salesforce-experience-platform-emu/lwr-recipes/tree/main/packages/templating#global-data) for templating.
 The default is `"$rootDir/src/data"`.
 -   `hooks`: A list of configuration hooks, used to dynamically alter the LWR Configuration at server startup.
 See more information in the [templating recipe](https://github.com/salesforce-experience-platform-emu/lwr-recipes/tree/main/packages/templating#hooks).
 -   `locker`: Allows you to enable [Lightning Locker](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/security_code.htm) and optionally configure a list of trusted components.
 By default, locker is disabled.
 If locker is on, components from LWC and LWR are automatically trusted.
 See the locker recipe [here](https://github.com/salesforce-experience-platform-emu/lwr-recipes/tree/main/packages/locker).
+-   `staticSiteGenerator`: Configure the Static Site Generator, see [this recipe](../packages/static-generation/README.md).

 ```json
 // lwr.config.json